 PharmD Professional Experience Programs

-The USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences, formerly known as USC Mann, pioneered experiential learning for Doctor of Pharmacy students in the late 1960s and today remains an innovator in preparing students for pharmacy practice in a wide variety of settings.
+The USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences pioneered experiential learning for Doctor of Pharmacy students in the late 1960s and today remains an innovator in preparing students for pharmacy practice in a wide variety of settings.

 Patient care experiences begin early, increasing in scope and complexity as students progress through the program.
 By the time they finish the PharmD program, students will have completed a minimum of 1,740 hours of experiential learning.